Ben-893/CV/README.md

 [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

-Spent many years living in both the US and Sweden.
-I recently graduated from the intensive 12 week coding bootcamp Makers Academy.
+Junior full stack developer, recently graduated from the intensive 12 week coding bootcamp at Makers Academy.
+Looking for a company that will encourage me to continue my learning, and push me to become a better developer.

-**Skills** : JS, Ruby, Rails, HTML, CSS
+**Skills** : JS, Ruby, Rails, HTML, CSS, Git

 ## Projects